sadab-halim/AWS-Certified-Cloud-Practitioner/1. Notes/README.md

     ![Alt text](image-166.png)

 ## AWS Points of Presence (Edge Locations)
+- An edge location is a site that Amazon CloudFront uses to store cached copies of your content closer to your customers for faster delivery.
+- Caching copies of data closer to the customers uses the concept of content delivery networks, or CDNs.
+- CDNs are commonly used, and on AWS, we call our CDN Amazon CloudFront.
+- **Amazon CloudFront** is a service that helps deliver data, video, applications, and APIs to customers around the world with low latency and high transfer speeds.
+- Amazon CloudFront uses what are called **Edge locations**, all around the world, to help accelerate communicatio with users, no matter where they are.

 - Amazon has 400+ Points of Presence (400+ Edge Locations & 10+ Regional Caches) in 90+ cities across 40+ countries
 - Content is delivered to end users with lower latency

+- Edge locations are separate from Regions.
+- AWS Edge Locatinos run a domain name service, or DNS, known as Amazon Route 53, helping direct customers to the correct web locations with reliably low latency.

 ## Tour of the AWS Console
 - AWS has Global Services: